 Kahui Wai Māori – the Māori Freshwater Forum works collaboratively with the Cross-government Water Taskforce on the development and analysis of policy options.
 The forum was established in October 2018.

 About the forum

 Kahui Wai Māori is intended to bring perspectives, insights and skills from a wide range of Māori society, and be flexible enough to provide useful input into the full range of relevant issues in the Essential Freshwater work programme.

 This group will not be the only way the Crown will engage with Māori on freshwater.
-The Government will continue to consult more widely, including with the Iwi Leaders Group, before any final decisions are made.
+The Government will continue to consult more widely, including with the Iwi Leaders Group.

 Terms of reference [PDF, 471 KB]